zeux/meshoptimizer/README.md

 The library provides a C and C++ interface for all algorithms; you can use it from C/C++ or from other languages via FFI (such as P/Invoke).
 If you want to use this library from Rust, you should use [meshopt crate](https://crates.io/crates/meshopt).
 JavaScript interface for some algorithms is available through [meshoptimizer.js](https://www.npmjs.com/package/meshoptimizer).

-[gltfpack](./gltf/README.md), which is a tool that can automatically optimize glTF files, is developed and distributed alongside the library.
+Two companion projects are developed and distributed alongside the library: [gltfpack](./gltf/README.md), a command-line tool that automatically optimizes glTF files, and [clusterlod.h](./demo/clusterlod.h), a single-header C/C++ library for continuous level of detail using clustered simplification.

 ## Installing